IGalat/tapper/README.md

 This tells **tapper** to click (press and release) "_" when "`" is pressed.

-On `tapper.start`, the supplied dictionary gets transformed into `Tap`s, and text action into `send(text)`.
+On `tapper.start`, the supplied dictionary gets transformed into a `Tap`, and text action into `send(text)`.

-Let's rewrite it into another valid form:
+It can be written like this:

 ```python
 root.add(Tap("`", send("_")))